balintdecsi/ceu-production-analytics/README.md

 As a last resort, use "EC2 Instance Connect" from the EC2 dashboard by clicking "Connect" in the context menu of the instance (triggered by right click in the table).

+### Install RStudio Server on EC2

+1. Look at the docs: https://www.rstudio.com/products/rstudio/download-server
+2. First, we will upgrade the system to the most recent version of the already installed packages.
+Note, check on the concept of a package manager!

+    Download Ubuntu `apt` package list:

+    ```sh
+    sudo apt update
+    ```

+    Optionally upgrade the system:

+    ```sh
+    sudo apt upgrade
+    ```

+    And optionally also reboot so that kernel upgrades can take effect.

 Will be updated from week to week.

 ## Getting help